mfrey/baltimore/README.md

 License
 -------
 Baltimore is licensed under the GNU GENERAL PUBLIC LICENSE (GPL) Version 3.
-For further information on the license please refer to the LICENSE file in the repository or the website [here](https://www.gnu.org/licenses/gpl-3.0.txt).
+For further information on the license please refer to the LICENSE file in the repository or the [website](https://www.gnu.org/licenses/gpl-3.0.txt).